Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootEnabled).md

 #	-t <tenant ID>: ID of your Tenant/Directory
 #	-s <subscription ID>: ID of your subscription.
 #	-r <resource group name>: The resource group name for VM creation
-#                          It will create the Resource Group if it is not found under given subscription
 #	-p <public key path>: your id_rsa.pub path
 #	-i <private key path>: your id_rsa path
 #	-c <CustomerOnboardingPackage path>: Customer onboarding package path